Clinic is open to the high school classes of 2015-2021

 Two-time Patriot League Champions and head coach Cindy Timchal to run clinics

-Corey Donohoe enters her first season as an assistant coach for the 2013 season.
+Corey Donohoe enters her second season as an assistant coach for the 2014 season.
 Donohoe served as a volunteer assistant coach at Navy during the 2012 season after a standout career at the University of North Carolina.

-Donohoe will focus on Navy's offensive attack and will have an active role in recruiting.
+Donohoe focuses on Navy's offensive attack and will have an active role in recruiting.

 Donohoe helped lead Navy to its most successful season in program history in 2012.
 The Mids posted an overall record of 18-3 and went undefeated in conference play at 6-0 to earn its first outright regular season title.
 Navy won the Patriot League Tournament and advanced to the NCAA First Round for the third straight year and finished the season ranked No. 19 in the deBeer Media Poll.